-The Wells Fargo credit card grace period is at least 25 days, lasting from the close of the billing cycle to the payment due date.
-This means cardholders have at least 25 days between when their monthly statement closes and their due date.
+The Wells Fargo credit card grace period is at least 25 days, lasting from the end of the billing cycle until the payment due date.
+This means cardholders have at least 25 days from the moment their monthly statement closes until the due date to pay their credit card bill.
 As long as you pay in full during this period, you will owe no interest on your monthly purchases.

 Wells Fargo offers a grace period of at least 25 days between the day your statement closes and your due date.
 As long as you pay at least the minimum during this period, you will avoid late fees.
 However, if you don’t pay in full, you will start accruing interest and lose your grace period.
 To get your grace period back, you have to make up the previous billing cycle’s pending balance and pay the next billing cycle’s balance in full.

 If you miss your payment and get charged a late fee, you could always try calling to ask if Wells Fargo will waive the fee.
 Your chances of this will be better if you have a consistent history of timely payments.

 Yes, the Wells Fargo Reflect Card has a grace period of at least 25 days, lasting from the end of each billing cycle until the payment due date.
 If cardholders pay their Wells Fargo Reflect statement balance in full every month, Wells Fargo will not charge any interest.

 Keep in mind that you are not required to pay the entire balance by the due date.
 But if you decide to pay less than the full amount due, you will lose the grace period.
 The remaining Wells Fargo Reflect balance and any new purchases will then start to accrue interest that compounds daily.
 To get a credit card grace period back, you will need to pay the statement balance in full for two consecutive months. … read full answer